MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 - Tenant policies affect all users in the tenant
 - Group/user level policies let you choose individual users and groups to be managed by the policy

-These policy settings apply anytime a user signs in, allowing them access only to features that haven't been disabled.
+Policy settings apply anytime a user signs in, allowing them access to features that haven't been disabled.
 Because you can set multiple access policies, a user or group might be impacted by more than one policy.
+Individual user and group level policies always take priority over a tenant-level policy.
 For details, see [Control access to features in Viva](/viva/feature-access-management).

 ## Control Copilot and Summarization in the Engage admin center